What is GDPR?

-In progress: Perform the necessary changes/improvements to our product based on the requirements.
+Complete: Perform the necessary changes/improvements to our product based on the requirements.

-In progress: Implement the required changes to our internal processes and procedures required to achieve and maintain compliance with GDPR.
+Complete: Implement the required changes to our internal processes and procedures required to achieve and maintain compliance with GDPR.

-In progress: Thoroughly test all changes to verify and validate compliance with GDPR.
+Complete: Thoroughly test all changes to verify and validate compliance with GDPR.

-To be completed: Finalise and communicate full compliance.
+Complete: Finalise and communicate full compliance.

 Based on research conducted by both our inside and outside counsels we are confident these updates will address the requirements of GDPR.
-We will communicate these changes in detail in early 2018.

 What do Akero customers need to do?

 There are a few things you might need to do depending on your situation jurisdiction.
-Below are the only impactful changes that we can forsee that might affect you as a result of using Akero:
+Below are the only impactful changes that we can foresee that might affect you as a result of using Akero: